vuejs-translations/docs-pl/src/guide/essentials/lifecycle.md

 <div class="composition-api">

-When calling `onMounted`, Vue automatically associates the registered callback function with the current active component instance.
-This requires these hooks to be registered **synchronously** during component setup.
-For example, do not do this:

 Podczas wywoływania `onMounted` Vue automatycznie kojarzy zarejestrowaną funkcję zwrotną z aktualnie aktywną instancją komponentu.
 Wymaga to, aby te haki były rejestrowane **synchronicznie** podczas konfiguracji komponentu.
 Na przykład, nie rób tego:

 ```js